-In this guide, we’re going to talk about VPNs that have ad blockers built into them.
-In many cases, using an ad-blocking VPN is an excellent way to go, offering some great advantages over traditional ad blockers.
+Today we’re going to talk about VPNs that have ad blockers built into them.
+In many cases, using a VPN with ad blocking features is an excellent strategy that offers many advantages over traditional ad blockers.

-Installing an ad blocker on your router protects everything… but can be difficult to set up and can be a real problem if the blocker conflicts with sites or services you need access to.
+Installing an ad blocker on your router protects everything on your network, but this can be difficult to set up and can be a real problem if the ad blocker conflicts with the sites or services you need to access.

-First, we’ll give you a quick overview of each VPN, with particular emphasis on their ad-blocking capability.
+First, we’ll give you a quick overview of each VPN, with particular emphasis on their ability to block ads.
 We’ll also include links to our in-depth review of each VPN if you want to learn more before investing your money.

 Here are the best VPN ad blockers:

-1. NordVPN – All-around VPN excellence with effective DNS-based ad blocking
+NordVPN – The best VPN with built-in ad blocking

 |Logs||No logs (audited)|

-- Double VPN servers, which pass traffic through two servers for additional security
+- Double VPN server configurations, which pass traffic through two servers for additional security

 - Tor-over-VPN servers that add an extra layer of protection through Tor’s anonymity